Benjamin Moore Manchester Tan – a great neutral paint color to consider this year.

 In the interior design world this is considered to be a neutral paint color.

 As you can see in the shot of our open plan living room above, this color looks great in natural light.

-Manchester Tan HC-81 is part of Benjamin Moore’s Historical Color Collection
+HC-81 Manchester Tan is part of the Benjamin Moore Historical Collection

 It sounds a bit silly, but since this condo was just outside Manchester, Vermont I decided to give this sample a try based on the name alone!

 With all the natural wood elements and stone accent walls in this space, the Historical Collection colors turned out to make a lot of sense for this project.

 If you’re looking for a warm, neutral beige wall color, this Benjamin Moore paint could be the one.